camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/tasklist-api-rest-authentication.md

 ## Using a token

-Send the captured token as an authorization header in each request: `Authorization: Bearer <TOKEN>`.
+Include the captured token as an authorization header in each request: `Authorization: Bearer <TOKEN>`.

-For example, to call the Tasklist API's ["Search tasks" endpoint](./specifications/search-tasks.api.mdx), make the following request against the target Tasklist environment:
+For example, to call the Tasklist API's ["Search tasks" endpoint](./specifications/search-tasks.api.mdx), send the following request against the target Tasklist environment:

 <Tabs groupId="using-a-token" defaultValue="saas" queryString values={
 [